While the increase in home working has its benefits, one unfortunate side effect has been the corresponding increase in virtual meetings.

 Recording options

-Note that you won’t be able to record calls made through your iPhone.
+Note that you won’t be able to record phone calls made through your iPhone.
 However, you can record any form of speech taking place on a laptop or tablet, such as a Zoom call.
 Just make sure your iPhone is close by, and that the volume is at a sufficient level.

 Alternatively, you can sign up to Otter Business and take advantage of Otter Live Notes, which is an add-on for Zoom that will allow hosts to transcribe and share meetings in a side window on their computer.
 There’s also a Chrome extension for doing something similar in Google Meet.
+In our testing, simply keeping your iPhone nearby did the job well enough.

-Back to the iOS app, and Otter will keep recording in the background if you jump into a streaming app (such as YouTube), and will transcribe what’s being said on a video or some other form of recording.
+Back to the iOS app, and Otter will keep recording in the background if you jump into a streaming app (such as YouTube), and will transcribe what’s being said on a video or any other form of recording.

 It’s also possible to import existing recordings from iCloud for transcription.
 Just hit the import button in the top right corner of the app and navigate to the folder you’d like to import.